 The graduate student health insurance plan is mandatory.
 Premiums for students holding Teaching Assistantships at 25% time or greater are paid by the University.
 Please contact Student Health Services

 for more information.

-Non-California residents are required to pay tuition.
+Non-California residents are required to pay supplemental tuition.
 The Department covers the cost of nonresident supplemental tuition for international students for five years.
 It pays tuition for non-California residents for one year.
-Out-of-state students must establish California residence after their first year at UCSD.
+Out-of-state students must establish California residency after their first year at UCSD.
 If a student fails to establish (or elects not to establish) California residency after one year, the student will be responsible for paying tuition.